 NO MORE Home-Work painting exhibition

 Our painting exhibition at the Art Gallery at Riverside House was a space to reflect on the experiences of South Asian families in Britain, and the struggles facing women and young girls.
 Sarbjit Johal’s oil paintings drew on photos and experiences of individual and collective struggle.
-The collection is made up of 18 artworks, drawing on events such as the Apna Haq protest in London to save BME women’s services in Rotherham.
+The collection is made up of 18 artworks, drawing on events such as the Apna Haq protest in London to save Black and minoritised women’s services in Rotherham.
 We followed up the exhibition with a workshop in which 30 service users engaged in a discussion to reflect on the issues presented by the paintings.

 Samia Malik — Poetry & Couplets